Published on Sunday 24 July 2016 05:53

 Market and Model

-This 140PS ACT engine is only offered in GT trim, so you do get quite a lot of standard kit.
+This 150PS ACT engine is only offered in either GT or R-Line trim and there's a choice of either three or five-door bodystyles and manual or DSG automatic transmission at prices starting from just over £23,500 and ranging up to nearly £27,000.
+Hardly an inexpensive option then.
+Still, you do get quite a lot of standard kit.
 GT-specific bits include 17-inch alloys, 10mm lowered sports suspension, cherry red tail light clusters and splashes of chrome around the front end.
 Inside, there's sports seats, gloss black trim inserts, front and rear parking sensors and a 5.8-inch colour touch screen European sat nav system.

 Cost of Ownership